Car Hire Dublin Airport

 No. of Terminals: 2

 Timezone: GMT/UTC +00:00

-Once you’ve touched down, it’s a smooth and swift process to pick up your car rental at Dublin Airport.
-Most Dublin Airport car hire offices are conveniently located in the arrivals terminals, either in the multi-story car park at Terminal 2 or the lower level of Terminal 1, depending on which operator you choose to drive with.
+On touched down, you'll find it a smooth and swift process collecting your rental car.
+Most Dublin Airport car hire offices are in the arrivals terminals and their vehicles are located either in the multi-story car park at Terminal 2 or the lower level of Terminal 1, depending on which operator you choose to drive with.
 There are a wide range of well-known and loved operators from which to choose for your car rental at Dublin Airport, including Hertz, Budget, Avis, Enterprise, Europcar and SIXT.
 You’ll be whisked away in a shuttle bus to the car park of your chosen supplier, and advised on your best route out of the airport.

 Finding your Dublin Airport car rental is quick and easy Source: dublinairport.com

 Entertainment: Shopping and More in Dublin Airport

 After your holiday is over and you’ve returned your car hire to Dublin Airport, you’ll likely be left with some time to kill.
 If you’ve followed the rules and turned up with extra time to spare, you should have a few hours to browse the shops, maybe get a snack, or kick back and relax with a drink.
 While waiting at airports can sometimes seem a bit of a chore, you’ll be pleased to know that there’s plenty on offer for you at Dublin Airport.
 Here are just a few of the restaurants, bars, and shops waiting to keep you busy.